fysikum/cmbenv/README.md

 This repository is a fork of https://github.com/hpc4cmb/cmbenv.
 It adds the following functionality:

-- configuration for the Sunrise cluster at Fysikum where `TOAST` is cloned by git, and the additional packages are installed:
+- a configuration for the Sunrise cluster at Fysikum.
+In this version, `TOAST` is cloned by git and some additional packages are installed:
   `qpoint`, `pixell`, `sotodlib`, `so-pysm-models`, and `so3g`.

 - Ubuntu based Docker image compatible with the Sunrise configuration

-- configuration to build the chemical package `cp2k`
+- a configuration to build the chemical package `cp2k`

-Bellow are the instructions how to build and use the CoPS Docker image.
+Bellow are the instructions how to build the CoPS Docker image and use it, e.g., on a laptop.

 ## Building cmbenv CoPS Docker image

-First, clone the repository, then generate the Dockerfile and build the corresponding Docker image:
+First, clone the repository, then generate a Dockerfile and build the derived Docker image (here tagged `simonsobs`:

 ``` bash
 git clone https://github.com/fysikum/cmbenv.git